The saying, ‘prevention is better than cure’ is never truer when it comes to fleet maintenance

-Here are five best practices to follow:
+Here are five preventive maintenance best practices to follow:

 1. Scheduling for success

 PM services are commonly designed to increase in detail and complexity as vehicles age or acquire higher than expected mileage.
 This can also have an affect on the level of service and amount of time taken to complete work.
-Unscheduled downtime due to asset failure can be costly, not just in terms of additional budget but also time and reputation.
+Unscheduled vehicle downtime due to asset failure can be costly, not just in terms of additional budget but also time and reputation.
 There’s nothing worse than having to cancel a customer delivery or appointment due to a lack of vehicles.
-Having an effective fleet maintenance program in place is essential in preventing problems before they arise.
+Having an effective fleet maintenance programme in place is essential in preventing problems before they arise.

 2. Follow up on inspections

-Any preventive maintenance program is driven by information found during regular inspections.
+Any preventive maintenance programme is driven by information found during regular inspections.
 These can include mandated pre-trip inspections by drivers that allow a prescribed list and are increasingly reported electronically on Driver Vehicle Inspection Reports (DVIRs).
 Trained maintenance personnel can also conduct inspections during yard checks, at fuel islands and in specially designated inspection lanes.

 Regardless of the practices implemented in your fleet, inspections are key to finding and fixing areas in need of attention before they cause a breakdown or other costlier, unscheduled repair.